centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - Fixed Broker compression
 - Fixed an issue that caused the RRD rebuild mechanism to fail
-- Fixed an issue that caused BAM Business activities with “Ignore the indicator in the calculation” as planned downtime calculation method to stop ignoring downtimed KPIs when they had overlapping downtimes
+- Fixed an issue with BAM Business Activities with “Ignore the indicator in the calculation” as planned downtime calculation method.
+They stopped ignoring downtimed KPIs when they had overlapping downtimes
 - Fixed an issue that made the name of the resources disappear from Resources Status when linked to a severity or a category (it came back once centengine was restarted)
 - Broker handles multiple options
 - broker with grpc configured core on start